jaceksupernak/kropkasbox/README.md

 ## Features

 - responsiveness powered by flexbox
-- fully accesibile for those with accessibility needs
+- fully accessibile for those with accessibility needs